kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 -->
 Users can confirm that the feature is active and functioning by inspecting the status fields exposed by the controller.
 Specifically:
 - Check the HPA condition to verify if `ExternalMetricFallbackActive` is currently active
-- Check `.status.currentMetrics[].external.fallbackActive` to verify if fallback is currently active
+- Check `.status.currentMetrics[].external.fallbackStatus` to verify if fallback is currently active (value will be "Fallback")
 - Check `.status.currentMetrics[].external.firstFailureTime` to see when failures started

 Moreover, users can verify the feature is working properly through events on the HPA object: